The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

 If carried out according to the manufacturer’s instructions provided along with the kit, pregnancy detection kits are highly accurate (99% accuracy).

-Various brands have different detection thresholds and some kits are not sensitive enough to detect low hCG level in early pregnancy (before or on the day of missed period).
-When carried out few days after the missed period, almost all the test kits provide satisfactory test result.
+Various brands have different detection thresholds and some kits are not sensitive enough to detect low hCG levels in early pregnancy (before or on the day of missed period).
+When carried out few days after the missed period, almost all the test kits provide a satisfactory test result.

 What is Ideal Time to do a Home Pregnancy Test

 Home pregnancy test kits are designed to detect levels of hCG produced in case of pregnancy.
 Since the body starts producing hCG approximately 3 weeks after the last menstrual period, levels of hCG become detectable before the next due period.

 However, the ideal time to test is on the first day of the missed period or a few days thereafter.

 If performed earlier than the first day of the missed period, there are more chances of an inaccurate result.